saltta/memorygame/README.md

     <link rel="shortcut icon" href="favicon.ico" />

 The game was tested on Windows 10 and MacOS in Firefox and Chrome, as well as an Adroid phone running a Chrome based browser, there were no bugs reported.

+### Responsiveness

+The original layout had 16 cards in 4 columns.
+To avoid having to scroll sideways on phones, it was adjusted via media query for smaller screens to only 2 columns, which made the page very long and the experience on a phone was hindered.

+I made the cards smaller to be able to fit 3 columns on a mobile screen, but the 16 cards divided in 3 meant that 1 column had an extra card and didn't look appealing from a user's perspective.

+Ultimately I decided to reduce the number of cards to 12, as well as the time to play the game from 60 to 45 seconds.
+It ended up being a positive change because the gameplay became more dynamic and could now fit into a smaller screen without having to scroll too much to be able to play.

 # Deployment